 Build Your Network and Raise Your Recruitment Chances

 Doing these five things you probably aren’t doing on Linkedin will allow your profile to seem more professional and perhaps gain more traction with leading residential construction and building products recruiters.
 It may also demonstrate your qualifications, ideas, and interests to people who would be interested.
+Lastly, if you subscribed, remember to cancel your LinkedIn Premium plan once you’ve found out a job.

 More Ways to Grow Your Network on Linkedin